Bluejays vs. Aztecs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Creighton vs. San Diego State: Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 6 Creighton Bluejays (24-12) and the No. 5 San Diego State Aztecs (30-6) will compete for a spot in the Final Four of the NCAA Tournament on Sunday.
-Creighton is favored by 2.5 points in the South Region bracket final, which tips off at 2:20 PM on CBS.
-The matchup's point total is set at 134.5.
+The No. 6 seed Creighton Bluejays (24-12) are 2.5-point favorites to advance to the Final Four when they take on the No. 5 seed San Diego State Aztecs (30-6) in the NCAA Tournament Elite Eight on Sunday at KFC Yum!
+Center, airing on CBS beginning at 2:20 PM.
+The over/under is 134.5 for the matchup.

 Creighton vs. San Diego State Odds & Info